 "Kirkcaldy Weather" is located at Lat 56° 07' 17"N Long 03° 09' 49"W (altitude 58m).
 The station consists of a La Crosse WS2357 system which, although capable of connecting wirelessly with its base unit, is in this case connected in a wired configuration.
 The system has (outside) an anemometer, a rain gauge and a thermometer/hygrometer unit, and (indoors) a base unit.
 The data from the base unit is then accessed by a dedicated netbook running Weather Display software.
-Also running on the netbook is the add-on software, Weather Display Live which creates the real-time display shown on another page of this site.

 Initially, I had chosen the WMR100N set from Oregon Scientific.
 This is an inexpensive set, providing wireless capability allowing the sensors to be placed where it may be difficult to runs cables, and provides the flexibility of extending the range of sensors (adding UV, leaf moisture, etc).
 Unfortunately, we found that there is a large amount of interference due to other wireless sources in our vicinity and the base unit refused to retain its lock on the remote sensors.
 The WS2357 was only fractionally more expensive, provided the cabled connection, but unfortunately does not have the expansion possibilities.

 The anemometer measures the current windspeed and direction.
 It is mounted on the peak of the gable-end of the house so that the structure of the building creates minimal interference with speed or direction.
 A cable runs from this unit to the thermo/hygro unit.
 I have elected to use knots as my basic measurement, mostly because of my background in the Merchant Navy where knots are still used.